rolandying/rolandying.github.io/_pages/about.md

 ---
 Hi, I'm Ruochen Yin (殷若尘 in Chinese), I'm currently a doctoral student and junior researcher at [LUT](https://www.lut.fi/en) under the supervising of [Prof. Heikki Handroos](https://www.lut.fi/en/profiles/heikki-handroos) and [Prof. Huapeng Wu](https://www.lut.fi/en/profiles/huapeng-wu).
 Our team mainly focusing on the `Remote Handling Maintenance System` inside the nuclear fusion reactor.
 My primary scholarly fascination lies in facilitating autonomous robotic operation functions under challenging environments, such as the `robotic grasping`, `peg-in-hole assembly`, `robotic pick-and-place` and so on.

 Meanwhile, I'm entering a Double Doctoral Degree program between [LUT](https://www.lut.fi/en) and [USTC](https://en.ustc.edu.cn/), which means I'm also a doctoral student in USTC.
-I received my doctoral degree from USTC in June 2023 and if all goes well I will receive another doctoral degree from LUT at the end of 2023.
+I received my doctoral degree from USTC in June 2023 and another doctoral degree from LUT in November, 2023.

 During my time at USTC, I was involved in research on `Automated Construction of High-precision Maps` for `Autopilot`.
 You can check my [publications page](/publications/) and [project page](/projects/) for more details.